Near optimal sparsity-constrained group testing: improved bounds and algorithms: Introduction

-In the $\Gamma$-sized tests setting, our results provide an exact asymptotic threshold on the number of tests in the $\Gamma = \Theta(1)$ regime, and we again establish the asymptotic optimality of DD in all such cases.
-To achieve this, we analyze via novel techniques specific to this scaling, including a novel test design in the case $\theta > \frac{1}{2}$, as described in the next section.
-We note that the distinction between integer and non-integer valued $\frac{\theta}{1-\theta}$ arises due to rounding issues in the analysis, e.g., counting the number of individuals appearing in at most $\big\lfloor\frac{\theta}{1-\theta}\big\rfloor$ tests.
+In the $\Gamma$-sized tests setting, our results provide an exact asymptotic threshold on the number of tests in the $\Gamma = \Theta(1)$ regime, and we establish the asymptotic optimality of \geb{SCOMP} in all such cases.
+To achieve this, we adopt novel analysis techniques specific to this scaling, including a novel test design in the case $\theta < \frac{1}{2}$, as described in the next section. \geb{This case of $\theta < \frac{1}{2}$ also has the interesting feature that using SCOMP instead of DD appears to be crucial, in stark contrast with other settings in which the two algorithms tend to have identical asymptotic performance \cite{Coja_2019}. } We note that the distinction between integer and non-integer valued $\frac{\theta}{1-\theta}$ arises due to rounding issues in the analysis, e.g., counting the number of individuals appearing in at most $\big\lfloor\frac{\theta}{1-\theta}\big\rfloor$ tests.
 Our results again demonstrate a strict adaptivity gap (this time for all $\theta \in (0,1)$), and we provide a precise phase transition at $\frac{n}{\Gamma}$ for adaptive algorithms under most scalings of $\Gamma$.
+Finally, in Section~\ref{simulation}, we present numerical results for small population sizes to support our theoretical findings.